Josh Naylor Player Props: Guardians vs. Red Sox

-On Friday, Josh Naylor (.182 batting average in his past 10 games, with a double, a home run, three walks and two RBI) and the Cleveland Guardians play the Boston Red Sox, whose starting pitcher will be Nick Pivetta.
-First pitch is at 7:10 PM ET.
+After batting .194 with a double, a home run, three walks and three RBI in his past 10 games, Josh Naylor and the Cleveland Guardians face the Boston Red Sox (who will start Brayan Bello) at 4:10 PM ET on Saturday.

-In his most recent game, he racked up two hits (going 2-for-4 with a home run and two RBI) against the Rockies.
+He had a hitless performance in his most recent game (0-for-3 with an RBI) against the Red Sox.

 Josh Naylor Game Info & Props vs. the Red Sox